harisdev-netizen/harisdev-netizen/README.md

 I am a Software Engineer by profession and a web developer by passion. <br> Whether it's crafting sleek designs or diving deep into the intricacies of code, I find joy in every pixel and character.

-Want to collaborate, learn, or just chat?
-Feel free to reach out to me at - mharispk321@gmail.com.
+Fun fact: I use tabs over spaces

 Technologies:
 - Javascript, C & C++, React, PHP, jQuery

 Also interested in:
 - Machine Learning, Blogging, Wordpress, Cyber Security

+Want to collaborate, learn, or just chat?
+Feel free to reach out to me at - mharispk321@gmail.com.

 Cheers,
 Muhammad Haris